Why Pep Guardiola Dropped Antoine Semenyo for FA Cup Semi Final vs Southampton

 Meanwhile, Semenyo remains on course for an extraordinary first half-season at the club.

-The Ghana forward joined City in January and has already collected one major honour after helping the club win the 2026 EFL Cup with a 2-0 final victory over Arsenal at Wembley on March 22, 2026.
+The Ghana forward joined City in January and has already collected one major honour after helping the club win the 2026 EFL Cup with a 2-0 victory over Arsenal at Wembley on March 22, 2026.

 Man City reach FA Cup final